-Water Supply Promote the availability of sufficient water for all existing and future reasonable-beneficial uses and natural systems.
+Water Supply Ensure and facilitate the availability of sufficient water for all existing and future reasonable-beneficial uses and natural systems.
 Water Quality Improve and protect the quality of the District's water resources.
 Flood Protection and Floodplain Management Maintain natural floodplain functions and minimize harm from flooding.
 Natural Systems Enhance and protect natural systems.

-2019 SWMP Introduction | 1
+2020 SWMP Introduction | 1